aniket32/Chat-Server-Client-Application/README.md

  ListUser    // lists all the current active users along with their Port ID, IP Address

  NUKE   // spams "WORLD DOMONATION" all throughout the server and all active client window for 10 seconds

+ checkStatus 	// sends a message to every client asking their online status and according to answer get a respomd from the server

+ sendStatus	// sends all the current user the online/offline status of all user

  stop-server	// closes the server and closes all open Client Connections